GhostAIDLP/GhostAI_DLP/src/ghostai/demo_rag/README.md

-# RAG Demo with GhostAI DLP Firewall
+# RAG Demo with GhostAI firewall Firewall

-A minimal Flask-based RAG demo that integrates the GhostAI DLP SDK as a middleware "firewall" to protect against data exfiltration attempts.
+A minimal Flask-based RAG demo that integrates the GhostAI firewall SDK as a middleware "firewall" to protect against data exfiltration attempts.

 ## Quick Start